Interactive Design: Project 2

 The image of the words “Something Remains” in the home page is actually the theme of the sermons of the month, and it changes every month and the color of the image might not suit well with the website and clashes with the navigation bar.
 So I also changed the layout of it, I decreased the size of the image, and deleted the background, I then changed the background into the church's stage in a vibrant color which makes users interested towards the website.

-Not only that, I changed the colour scheme of the website to white.
+Not only that, I changed the color scheme of the website to white.
 This differ from the original proposal, as after feedback, I realized that having a white color scheme makes drastic changes.
 It makes the website looks a lot more professional, clean, and neat.
+In addition to that it is also easier for the elderlies to read it.

 Overall, the prototype achieves the objectives on the proposal, as I change the home page layout so that the image don’t clashes with the navigation bar.
-I also made the navigation bar clearer, I added a brief about us and the church’s contact info on the home page.
-On the contact us page, I added a form and on the about us page I changed the layout of “Our Pastors”.
+I also made the navigation bar clearer, and added more contents to make the website more interesting.
+On the contact us page, I also added a form and more contents.
+In addition to that I made a major change to the color scheme, I change the theme of it to white which achieve a more professional look, and is easier on the eyes for the elderlies.
 All of these changes made the website easier to navigate, improves layout and usability.

 Reflections

 Making this prototype is actually very overwhelming for me.
 I never heard of Figma before, I didn't know how to use it and I was very hesitant to do the task.
 I was scared of not being able to understand it.
 However, I started to make the layout, and it feels like editing using Canva, and afterwards I began to watch Youtube tutorials and the online lecture given to add hover effects, buttons, and forms.
-I slowly began to understand it and it wasn't as hard as I thought it would be.

 Comments